ocupop/4p-common/README.md

 ## Developing
 ### src/
-Where our common components will be setup and created
+Where our common components will be setup and created.
+You'll want to run `yarn start` to roll the changes each time there are updates to them

 ---
 ### example/
 A sandbox within this project to develop against.
-We pull components in from the `src/` directory and demonstrate how they're used
+We pull components in from the `src/` directory and demonstrate how they're used.
+To develop, within this directory run `yarn start` to start the application.
+Note that the root level component directory needs to be watching for component changes.

+The 4P-Common component is simply [linked](https://docs.npmjs.com/cli/link.html) and pulls in changes.

 ## Publishing
 ```